Olave Baden-Powell: Family and early life

-Born in Chesterfield, England, Olave Soames was the third child and youngest daughter of brewery owner and artist Harold Soames (13 Aug 1855 – 25 December 1918), of Gray Rigg, Lilliput, Dorset (descended from the landed gentry Soames family of Sheffield Park) and his wife Katherine Mary, daughter of George Hill.
-She was educated by her parents and by a number of governesses at home.
+Born in Chesterfield, Derbyshire, England, Olave Soames was the third child and youngest daughter of a brewery owner and artist Harold Soames (1855–1918), of Gray Rigg, Lilliput, Dorset (descended from the landed gentry Soames family of Sheffield Park), and his wife Katherine Mary, daughter of George Hill.
+She was educated by her parents and by several governesses at home.
 She lived in seventeen homes in the first 23 years of her life.
-Olave became keen on outdoor sports including tennis, swimming, football, skating and canoeing, and also played the violin.
+Olave became keen on outdoor sports, including tennis, swimming, football, skating, and canoeing, and also played the violin.

-Olave was the sister of Arthur Granville Soames and thus aunt to his children, including Christopher Soames, Conservative politician and diplomat, who in 1947 wed Mary Churchill, youngest child of Sir Winston Churchill.
+Olave was the sister of Arthur Granville Soames and therefore the aunt of his children, including Christopher Soames, a Conservative politician and diplomat who, in 1947, married Mary Churchill, the youngest child of Winston Churchill.

 Adult life

 Marriage and children

-In January 1912, Olave met Second Boer War hero and founder of the Scouts, Robert Baden-Powell, on an ocean liner (RMSP Arcadian) on the way via the Caribbean to New York to start a lecture tour.
-She was 23, he was 55, and they shared the same birthday.
+In January 1912, Olave met Second Boer War hero and founder of the Scouts, Robert Baden-Powell, on an ocean liner (RMSP Arcadian) on the way via the Caribbean to New York City to start a lecture tour.
+She was 23, and he was 55, and they shared a birthday.
 They became engaged in September of the same year, causing a media sensation.
-They married on 30 October 1912 in a very private ceremony, in St. Peter's Church, Parkstone, her parish church.
-She was given away by her father.
-Apart from clergy, the only other people present were his brother and sister and Robert Kekewich, a close friend of his, her mother and brother, her brother-in-law and Miss Sie Bower, a close friend of hers.
+They married on 30 October 1912 in a private ceremony in St. Peter's Church, Parkstone, her parish church.
+Apart from the clergy, the only other people present were his brother and sister and Robert Kekewich, a close friend of his, her mother and brother, her brother-in-law, and Sie Bower, a close friend of hers.

 The Scouts and Guides of England each donated a penny to buy the Baden-Powells a wedding gift of a car (not the Rolls-Royce called "Jam-Roll" that was presented to them in 1929).
 Olave's father helped financially with the purchase of Pax Hill near Bentley, Hampshire, as a family home where she lived with her husband from 29 January 1919 until 25 October 1938.

-The Baden-Powells had three children — a son and two daughters (who took the courtesy titles of Honourable in 1929; the son later succeeding his father as the 2nd Lord Baden-Powell upon his father's death in 1941):
+The Baden-Powells had three children—a son and two daughters (who took the courtesy titles of Honourable in 1929).
+The son later succeeded his father as the 2nd Lord Baden-Powell upon his father's death in 1941):